 This just comes with practice of course, and knowing what settings you want for a particular scene will become second nature

-Keep in mind that not every photo needs to be perfectly exposed.
+Keep in mind that not all travel photos needs to be perfectly exposed.
 Sometimes having a darker image looks much better than having one that is nice and bright.
 You can use your judgement for this.

 This is very, very basic and by no means should be read as gospel.
-There are a million different things that can affect why you would want a faster shutter speed, or wider aperture.
+There are a million different things that can affect why you would want a faster shutter, or wider aperture.
 But if you are confused about what to pick for what here’s a quick idea.

-- Portraits – You’ll probably want your subject sharp, but the background blurry to bring focus on the person.
+- Portraits – You’ll probably want to photograph your subject to be sharp, but the background blurry to bring focus on the person.
 Have a wider aperture (say f2.8 for example), and a faster shutter (around 1/160 at the absolute slowest) to freeze the subject.
 Adjust ISO accordingly.

-I highly recommend focusing on learning manual mode though until you have it perfected.
+I highly recommend focusing on learning manual settings though until you have it perfected.